codex-storage/nim-chroprof/README.md

 chroprof - Profiling for [Chronos](https://github.com/status-im/nim-chronos)
 ============================================================================

 This repo contains a usable profiler for [Chronos](https://github.com/status-im/nim-chronos).
 For the time being, it requires [a modified version of Chronos V4](https://github.com/codex-storage/nim-chronos/tree/feature/profiler-v4) which has profiling hooks enabled.
+Some of the rationale for the design and implementation of the profiler [can be found here](https://hackmd.io/eQ_ouNV4QZe0TG334_gkFg).

 1. [Enabling profiling](#enabling-profiling)
 2. [Looking at metrics](#looking-at-metrics)